 From Q3 2022 Phoenix has utilised the CHESS ESG, a platform supported by Milliman.
-The transition resulted in minor impacts to the stochastic valuation of the reinsured With-Profits liabilities.

 The ESG generates projected asset returns consistent with asset prices observed in financial markets and assumes no arbitrage opportunities exist.
 The calibration of the parameters and scenarios is consistent with the relevant risk-free interest rate term structure used to calculate the BEL provided by EIOPA.
-Where possible the ESG has been calibrated to assets from deep, liquid and transparent markets which are appropriate to the nature of the funds' options and guarantees.
+Where possible the ESG has been calibrated to assets from deep, liquid, and transparent markets which are appropriate to the nature of the funds' options and guarantees.